Pierrefonds Community High School: History

 PCHS began as an academic and vocational high school for both English and French speaking Catholic students to accommodate West Island population expansion at the beginning of the 1970s.
 Prior to its opening in 1971, established West Island schools such as Saint Thomas High School, located in Pointe-Claire, Quebec, were doubling their enrolments to accommodate Catholic students.
 English non-Catholic students were already served by Riverdale High School, which opened in 1964.

-Originally conceived under the proposed name of Villa Nova, PCHS opened as Polyvalente de Pierrefonds Comprehensive High School, to better reflect its multi-disciplined approach.
+Originally conceived under the proposed name of Villa Nova, the long-awaited school would be called Ecole Polyvalente Pierrefonds Comprehensive High School as a compromise from among the French and English speaking parents.
 In 1979 it ceded half its population when French speaking students moved to the new Polyvalente des Sources high school, located nearby.
 PCHS remained a Catholic school until 1998, when Quebec's Catholic and Protestant school boards were replaced with a secular, linguistically based system.

 In 1994 it began its International Baccalaureate program which continues to this day, and in 1995 undertook a campaign to amend its name, although a strategic focus group decided to keep the name "comprehensive" to reflect both the wide variety of programs and services offered and the commitment to meeting all student needs.
-In 2001 it celebrated its 30th anniversary and honoured four teachers for their long standing and exceptional educational service and dedication to the school.
+In 2001 it celebrated its 30th anniversary and honored four teachers for their long standing and exceptional educational service and dedication to the school.

 In 2019, it was announced by Quebec Education Minister Jean-François Roberge that Riverdale High School would be merging with PCHS in an attempt to deal with overcrowding issues of the Commission scolaire Marguerite-Bourgeoys.
 Following the merger with Riverdale, the school board renamed the school to Pierrefonds Community High School.